 You can find them here.

-Word of caution – While strategising, do not plan to read all sections first and then all rules!
+Word of caution – While strategizing, do not plan to read all sections first and then all rules!
 Instead, read sections and rules in parallel and you will relate them with each other very easily.
-Keep reading blogs and watch videos as you read the Act, for better understanding (this an optional step though).
+Keep reading blogs and watching videos as you read the Act, for better understanding.
 However, the main focus should be on the language of the Act.
 It’s not necessary to learn the exact language ‘as is’ but it’s important to get the interpretation right.

-How to prepare for paper 1 and paper 2’s scenario-based questions:
+How to prepare for paper 1 and paper 2’s scenario-based questions for patent agent exam?

 You can use the following step-wise approach for the preparation:

-For a beginner, I feel the most convenient start to the Act is the first schedule (see link above).
+For a beginner, the most convenient start to the Act is the first schedule.
 It’s basically a list of all forms and fee required for different activities in the patent life-cycle.
 Once you understand this, it provides a good leverage to learn the remaining Act.

 Try to read the entire first schedule and learn all forms and fees.
-There are some techniques I followed for doing this.
+Below are some techniques for doing this.

 Once you have done this, there will be few entries that won’t be grouped because the fee would not be different for all of them; just group them all together and learn them.